Cloud Computing

 3. Accessibility: Cloud-based applications and data can be accessed from anywhere with an internet connection, enabling remote work and collaboration among team members in different locations.

-4. Reliability: Cloud computing providers typically offer robust backup and recovery options, ensuring that your data is protected and readily available in case of hardware failures or other issues.
+4. Reliability: Cloud computing providers typically offer robust backup and recovery options, ensuring your data is protected and readily available in case of hardware failures or other issues.

 5. Security: Many cloud providers offer advanced security features, such as data encryption and multi-factor authentication, to protect sensitive information and ensure only authorised users have access.